nitely/django-djconfig/README.md

 ```

 Accessing the config within templates:

-*Requires setting `djconfig.context_processors.config` or passing the `config` object to your RequestContext manually*
+> Requires setting `djconfig.context_processors.config` or
+> manually passing the `config` object to your RequestContext

 ```python
 # template.html